axion66/efficient-muonclip/README.md

 }
 ```

-The QK-Clip implementation is based on the approach described in the Kimi K2 paper for attention stability.
+The QK-Clip implementation I made was based on the approach described in the Kimi K2 paper.